zuhaa116/CyberKill/README.md

 - The app writes a runtime log file named cyberkill_log.txt.
 This file is excluded from version control by .gitignore.
 - If you want a packaged binary for a client demo, build for the target operating system and attach the binary to a release.

-## Demo

-Add a screenshot or short animated GIF to the assets/ directory and reference it here.

 ## License